 Freelance designer and frontend developer Ally Long has a particular interest in designing for novice tech users and people in emerging economies.
-At Generate London on 21 September, she will give a presentation entitled 'Field-tested interfaces for the next billion'.
-We caught up with her to find out what it's all about.
+We caught up with her to find out how to field-test interfaces for the next billion.

 Who are ‘the next billion’ and what kind of devices do they use to access the web?